 TIME magazine reports of a college senior named Ginny who says “If a woman did falsely accuse a man of rape, she may have had reasons to.
 Maybe she wasn’t raped, but he clearly violated her in some way.”
 And in the same article assistant dean of students Catherine Comins says of male students who are falsely accused of rape, “They have a lot of pain, but it is not a pain that I would necessarily have spared them.
 I think it ideally initiates a process of self-exploration.
 ‘How do I see women?’
 ‘If I didn’t violate her, could I have?’
 ‘Do I have the potential to do to her what they say I did?’
 Those are good questions.”

-Similarly, Sophomore Emily Lloyd at Oberlin College says of male students who are falsely accused of rape “so many women get their lives totally ruined by being assaulted and not saying anything.
+Similarly, Sophomore Emily Lloyd at Oberlin College said of male students who are falsely accused of rape “so many women get their lives totally ruined by being assaulted and not saying anything.
 So if one guy gets his life ruined, maybe it balances out.”

 Can you imagine what would happen if students and administrators advocated that women deserve to be raped as some kind of “payback” for false rape accusations, or as a means to “walk a mile in men’s shoes”?
 It would be unthinkable.
 But under today’s climate of rape hysteria, these things are rationalized.